dhappy/tip/README.md

-The project I have in mind is a single file structure to contain all the data.
+# Tipspace

+A tipspace is a overriding conglomeration of directory trees.

+For example, Bob might publish a tree of symlinks of the format:

+.../award/Hugo/Best Novel/#{year}/ → .../book/by/#{author}/#{title}/
+.../award/Hugo/#{year}/Best Novel/ → .../book/by/#{author}/#{title}/

+While Alice publishes:

+* .../book/by/Frank Herbert/Dune/xhtml
+* .../book/by/Frank Herbert/Dune/css
+* .../book/by/Frank Herbert/Dune/cover/jpg
-Files are named solely with their content type, for example: [https://github.com/dysbulic/tip/blob/master/department/happiness/svg](http://dhappy.org/.../department/happiness/svg)

-This allows linking between directories that doesn't break dependencies: [https://github.com/dysbulic/tip/blob/master/art/by/Will%20Holcomb/The%20DoH](http://dhappy.org/.../art/by/Will%20Holcomb/The%20DoH/)
+Files are named solely with their content type.
+This allows more flexible linking between semantic locations with dependencies.

-There is a third special directory defined, ..., that, in the current implementation, is a symlink: ... → ../... in every directory except the root where ... → ..
+Roger then creates a space in which paths are searched for in Bob's and Alice's trees sequentially.

+All of Bob's links will be broken except:

+* .../award/Hugo/Best Novel/1966/ → .../book/by/Frank Herbert/Dune/
+* .../award/Hugo/1966/Best Novel/ → .../book/by/Frank Herbert/Dune/

-All links are forward through the tree, either relative to the current directory or through ....
+All links are forward either relative to the current location, or through the "relative root": `...`.

-This both allows paths to resolve through symlinks over HTTP and for directories to be relocated without breaking links.

 Information is inserted at as many places as coherent.
 For example, Frank Herbert's Dune would be resolvable through (roughly):